mwrnckx/K9-Trails-Analyzer/Docs/TrackVideoExporter.md

 Imports TrackVideoExporter
 Imports TrackVideoExporter.TrackVideoExporter

- Public Async Function CreateVideoFromTracks() As Task(Of Boolean)
+    Public Async Function CreateVideoFromGPXRecord(_gpxRecord As GPXRecord) As Task(Of Boolean)
-     Dim allTracks As New List(Of TrackAsTrkPts)
-     For Each trkNode As XmlNode In Me.Reader.SelectNodes("trk") Dim TrackAsTrkptsList As XmlNodeList = Me.Reader.SelectAllChildNodes("trkpt", trkNode) Dim isMoving As Boolean = False 'default for other routes Dim trackColor As Color = Color.Green ' Default color for other tracks Dim label As String = Me.GetTrkType(trkNode).label
-         Dim trkType As String = Me.GetTrkType(trkNode).typ
-         If trkType.Trim().ToLower() = TrackTypes.Dog.Trim().ToLower() Then
-             isMoving = True
-             trackColor = Color.Red
-         ElseIf trkType.Trim().ToLower() = TrackTypes.Runner.Trim().ToLower() Then
-             trackColor = Color.Blue
-         End If
-         TrackAsTrkptsList = Me.Reader.SelectAllChildNodes("trkpt", trkNode)
-         allTracks.Add(New TrackAsTrkPts With {
-             .Label = label,
-             .Color = trackColor,
-             .IsMoving = isMoving,
-             .TrackPoints = TrackAsTrkptsList
-                         })
-     Next trkNode

-     ' Create a video from the tracks and save it in the video directory ' Get file name without extension
-     Dim gpxName = System.IO.Path.GetFileNameWithoutExtension(Me.Reader.FilePath)
+        ' Create a video from the dog &runner tracks and save it in the video directory Dim gpxName = System.IO.Path.GetFileNameWithoutExtension(_gpxRecord.FileName)
-     ' Build a path to a new directory
-     If My.Settings.VideoDirectory = "" Then My.Settings.VideoDirectory = My.Settings.Directory

         Dim directory As New IO.DirectoryInfo(System.IO.Path.Combine(My.Settings.VideoDirectory, gpxName))
-     ' If the directory does not exist, create it
-     If Not directory.Exists Then directory.Create()
+        ' If the directory does not exist, create it If Not directory.Exists Then directory.Create()
+        Dim FFmpegPath As String = FindAnSaveFfmpegPath()

-     Dim videoCreator As New VideoExportManager(directory, WeatherData._windDirectionWeatherData._windSpeed)
+        Dim videoCreator As New VideoExportManager(FFmpegPath, directory, _gpxRecord.WeatherData.windDirection, _gpxRecord.WeatherData.windSpeed)
         AddHandler videoCreator.WarningOccurred, AddressOf WriteRTBWarning

-     Dim waitForm As New frmPleaseWait()
+        Dim waitForm As New frmPleaseWait("I'm making an overlay video, please stand by...") waitForm.Show()
-     waitForm.Show()

         ' Run in the background so the AI doesn't freeze Await Task.Run(Async Function()

-                 Dim success = Await videoCreator.CreateVideoFromTrkPts(allTracks, DescriptionParts, DescriptionPartsEng)
+                           Dim success = Await videoCreator.CreateVideoFromTrkNodes(_gpxRecord.Tracks, _gpxRecord.TrailStats.MaxDeviationGeoPoints, _gpxRecord.WptNodes, _gpxRecord.LocalisedReports)

-                                    waitForm.Invoke(Sub()
+                           ' When finished, return to the UI thread and perform the actions waitForm.Invoke(Sub()
                                                waitForm.Close()

                                                If success Then
-                                                Dim videopath As String = IO.Path.Combine(directory.FullName, "overlay.mov")
+                                                   Dim videopath As String = IO.Path.Combine(directory.FullName, "overlay.webm")
-                                                Dim bgPNGPath As String = IO.Path.Combine(directory.FullName, "background.png")
+                                                   Dim bgPNGPath As String = IO.Path.Combine(directory.FullName, "TracksOnMap.png")
                                                    Dim form As New frmVideoDone(videopath, bgPNGPath)
                                                    form.ShowDialog()
                                                    form.Dispose()
                                                Else
                                                    MessageBox.Show("Video creation failed!", "Error", MessageBoxButtons.OK, MessageBoxIcon.Error)
                                                End If
                                            End Sub)
                        End Function)

         Return False
     End Function